StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/STRUCT.md

 Fields can be of primitive data types (such as numeric, string, or date) or complex data types (such as ARRAY or MAP).
 A field within a STRUCT can also be another STRUCT, ARRAY, or MAP, which allows you to create nested data structures, for example, `STRUCT<a INT, b STRUCT<c INT, d INT>, c MAP<INT, INT>, d ARRAY<INT>>`.

+The STRUCT data type is supported from v3.1 onwards.

 ## Syntax

 ```Haskell